 Financial Aid & Scholarships

-Simmons College knows that paying for higher education can be a challenge for a lot of people.
+Simmons University knows that paying for higher education can be a challenge for a lot of people.
 But they’re committed to making college a possibility for people of all backgrounds.
 In addition to federal student aid—which is need-based and administered through your FAFSA—Simmons also offers a few other options to help make those ends meet.

 - Scholarships: Simmons offers both merit and need-based scholarships to undergraduate students.
 In fact, you could potentially qualify for one of nine different undergraduate scholarships!
 Follow up with your admissions counselor for more information.